Evan Spiegel

-Evan Thomas Spiegel (born June 4, 1990) is an American businessman, co-founder and CEO of Snap Inc. Spiegel was the youngest billionaire in the world in 2015.
+Evan Thomas Spiegel (born June 4, 1990) is an American businessman who is the co-founder and CEO of Snap Inc. Spiegel was the youngest billionaire in the world in 2015.
 As of August 2025, he had a personal net worth of $2.5 billion according to Forbes.

 Early life and education

 Evan Thomas Spiegel was born in Los Angeles, California, to lawyers John W. Spiegel and Melissa Ann Thomas.
 He grew up in Pacific Palisades, California, where he was raised Episcopalian.
 He was educated at the Crossroads School for Arts and Sciences in Santa Monica, and attended Stanford University.

 Spiegel took design classes at the Otis College of Art and Design while still in high school and at the Art Center College of Design in Pasadena the summer before entering Stanford.
 He also had an unpaid internship in sales at Red Bull.
 While a student, he worked as a paid intern for a biomedical company, as a careers instructor in Cape Town, South Africa, and at Intuit on the TxtWeb project.
 Spiegel is a member of Kappa Sigma fraternity.